 Much of the frontage along the east of Argyle Street North in this area is occupied by several commercial and service businesses.
 Gateway Church occupies the corner property at the intersection of Argyle Street North and Greens Road.
 The Gateway Church is planning to expand its operations and the footprint of the expanded church and pavement area will increase to about twice its current size.
 Future land use for this area has yet to be determined but will likely be a mix of community employment type uses in support of developments on the south side of Haldimand Road 66 and nearby industrial operations and residential development to extend the recently approved residential and commercial south of Haldimand Road 66 further northward.
 Soils in this area are predominantly Class 2 capability for agriculture with some Class 3 soils.
 A dairy farm was formerly located to the north of this area, with barns about 270 metres (886 feet) from the closest property line.
-Access to development on these lands will likely be from Haldimand Road 66 and will have minimal impact on agricultural operations.
+Access to development on agricultural operations.
 The eastern portion of the area along the Chippewa Trail is constrained by riverine hazard lands.

-Add 53.5 hectares (132 acres), shown as Area 3 on Map 1, to the Caledonia Urban Area and designate as Future Development on Schedule "B.1" of the Official Plan.
+Recommendation # 4Add 53.5 hectares (132 acres), shown as Area 3 onMap 1, to the Caledonia Urban Area and designate asFuture Development on Schedule "B.1" of the OfficialPlan.

 Area 4: This area is located on the east side of McClung Road and north of Greens Road, east of Chippewa Trail, as shown as Area 4 on Map 1.
 In the preliminary Growth Strategy, this area is primarily intended for future residential development.
 Empire Communities owns two properties within the area: 134 McClung Road and 166 McClung Road.
 In a submission to the County, Empire has requested two additions to this area.
 The first is that the entire property at 134 McClung Road be included within the Caledonia urban boundary.
 This addition has an area of about 36 hectares (89 acres) and should be considered along with the other lands.
-The second is a property at 454 Haldimand Road 66 of about 20 hectares (49 acres).
+The second is a property at

+454 Haldimand Road 66 of about 20 hectares (49 acres).
 The additional lands are shown as Area 9 on Map 2.
 The total land area is 208 hectares (514 acres).
 A portion of this area, about 9 hectares (22 acres), adjacent to the Chippewa Trail are Riverine Hazard Lands and may not be developable.
 This reduces the developable portion to about 199 hectares (492 acres).